oracle-devrel/chris-blogs/πCluster/JavaOne2022/JavaOneCloudWorld2022.md

 # The Future

-After being at the DevNucleus at Java One and Oracle Cloud World, the Pi Cluster is heading to the Oracle Labs lab to be setup for remote access by research engineers across Oracle.
+After being in the DevNucleus at Oracle Cloud World, the Pi Cluster is heading to the Oracle Labs lab to be setup for remote access by research engineers across Oracle.
 It will be running tests for GraalVM and Java as well as enabling future small device ARM projects for Edge Computing, Robotics and Parallel Processing like Machine Learning.
 This is where it gets exciting but a lot of what will be happening will be behind closed doors as skunkworks projects and not public so you might not hear about everything.
 I have a few other ideas and hope we can bring it out and parade it around.
 I suppose much of that depends on how successful it is in a few weeks in Las Vegas.

 I want to thank everyone that has had a hand in the project.
 Read [A Temporal History of The World's Largest Raspberry Pi Cluster](TODO) for how this crazy amazing project came to be.